 Instead Council is looking at approving a plan to add angled parking along the north side of the 5100 and 5200 blocks of Spruce Street and along the east side of Fifth Street from Spruce St. to Bissonnet.
-A design that would negatively impact the businesses located along these blocks, narrow a commercial street that will be used by large trucks from 60 feet to 25 feet in width, and use up about one-sixth of that $24 million dollars.
+A design that would negatively impact the businesses located along these blocks, narrow a commercial street that will be used by large trucks from 60 feet to 25 feet in width, and use up about one-fifth of that $24 million dollars.

 This is an excerpt from the recent Presentation of Spruce and Fifth Street Design Considerations:

 Previous Council Action Summary:

 At the December 4, 2017 City Council meeting, the Public Works Department presented the Bonds for Better Bellaire 2016 program and this project was briefly discussed.
 The discussion centered around the aesthetic treatments for the streets and the integration of those treatments with the HEB development.